McEwen Mining is raising funds to undertake an exploration program at its Timmins gold property.

 The company said the financing would be used exclusively for a 2018 exploration program, primarily at the Black Fox property.

-“This significant commitment to exploration in 2018 is founded on our conviction that excellent exploration potential exist on our properties in the Timmins region,” said Rob McEwen, Chairman and Chief Owner.
+“This significant commitment to exploration in 2018 is founded on our conviction that excellent exploration potential exist on our properties in the Timmins region,” said Rob McEwen, chairman and chief owner, in the release.

 Deep direction exploration drilling is currently underway at Black Fox, which currently hosts resources to a depth of 880 metres.
 The company proposes “lateral exploration to the northwest and southeast of the mine along the same geologic structure…based on good geological and geophysical evidence to support the targets.”